dromzeh/dromzeh.dev/src/posts/hi3-fps-unlock.md

 [Honkai Impact 3rd (Hi3)](https://en.wikipedia.org/wiki/Honkai_Impact_3rd) is a pretty popular mobile game that has been [ported to PC](https://honkaiimpact3.hoyoverse.com/global/en-us/news/1977?cate=).
 However, the options for custom FPS are limited to up to 60 out of level and up to 120 in level.

 For many, this is not enough.
-I personally like to play at 144 FPS (my primary monitor's refresh rate is at 144hz), but I can't do that in Hi3, so I decided to make a program that allows me to modify the FPS value in Hi3 to any number I desire.
+I personally like to play at 144 FPS (my primary monitor's refresh rate is at 144hz), but I can't do that in Hi3, so I decided to make a program that allows me to modify the FPS value in Hi3 to any value.

 ## Research

-Before starting, I need to understand where Hi3 stores its FPS values.
 As you're able to modify FPS values in the settings, my first look was inside the registry `HKEY_CURRENT_USER\Software\miHoYo\Honkai Impact 3rd\`.
-Inside of here I found the following entry: `GENERAL_DATA_V2_PersonalGraphicsSettingV2`.
+Inside of here, I found the following entry: `GENERAL_DATA_V2_PersonalGraphicsSettingV2`.

 ![hxd view](/images/hxd-hi3-regview.png)